whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - Run install_daemon.sh by dragging it onto terminal
     - Reboot if the script does not seem to work

+## PS2 remap
+1. Use MaciASL to save ACPI/additional/SSDT-PS2.dsl with the .aml extension in Patched folder
+2. Reboot
+- Optional: If you have a non-macOS USB keyboard, uncommenting the code in SSDT-PS2.dsl will swap left-cmd and left-alt.
+Install and configure Karabiner-Elements to switch back left-cmd and left-alt.
+This result in the same mapping in your PS2 keyboard and USB keyboard

+## Replacement of XOSI patch
+1. Delete ACPI/Patched/SSDT-XOSI.aml
+2. Use MaciASL to save ACPI/replacement/SSDT-_OSI-XINI.dsl with the .aml extension in Patched folder
+3. Back up your config.plist and copy and paste additional/config-_OSI-XINI.plist as config.plist
+4. Grab the SMBIOS contents from your back-up to the replaced config.plist
+5. Reboot

 ## When you think you are done

 1. Update Clover, kexts, and efi files.